zemirco/lockit-couchdb-adapter/README.md

 ## Configuration

-To initialize the necessary views in your CouchDB run `node ./createViews.js`.
+The adapter automatically saves the necessary views to your CouchDB.
-The setting from `./test/config.js` is taken to connect to the database.

 You only need the connection string in your `config.js`.

 ```js